 A bad decision is better than none at all.

-Prior to founding Sokowatch, Daniel worked as a software developer and CTO/co-founder for several early-stage startups in the US.
+Prior to founding Wasoko, Daniel worked as a software developer and CTO/co-founder for several early-stage startups in the US.
 He attended the University of Chicago where he studied International Studies and Linguistics.
 Through his work, Daniel has received international recognition as the winner of the Prince of Wales Young Entrepreneur Prize, an Emerging Global Entrepreneur by the White House, and a Forbes 30 Under 30 Social Entrepreneur.
 Daniel has worked in or traveled to 60+ countries and speaks Mandarin, Swahili, Portuguese, Spanish, Arabic, Cantonese, and French.